Portfolio optimization with mixture vector autoregressive models: Comparing VAR, MVAR and DCC

 A DCC-GARCH(1,1) was found to be the best model for the return series assuming multivariate normal innovations.
-Weights for minimum variance portfolios for both 1 and 2 days future observations were calculated using the respective conditional covariance matrices, and results were compared to our fitted $\MVAR(2;3,2,1)$ model.

-Tables \ref{tab:comp1} and \ref{tab:comp2}, and Figure \ref{fig:comp} compare some summary statistics, risk measures and predictive densities obtained with MVAR and DCC-GARCH.
-For the DCC-GARCH, the distribution of returns is normal by model assumption by application of the property in Equation~\eqref{eq:multtouniv}.
-MVAR is showing slightly heavy tails and a skewed distribution for the predictive distribution of $R_{865}$ (which is a sign of more flexibility!).
-The two methods seem to perform similarly in terms of forecasting, with MVAR having a slightly lower CRPS score for both forecasts.

-The fitted VAR(3) model seems to fail in capturing the heavy-tailed nature of the data, as the predictive distribution is very narrow around the predictor.
-While its performance in terms of $CRPS$ is comparable to that of the DCC-GARCH model in 1-step prediction, the VAR model is clearly outperformed by both methods in the 2-step predictor, a sign that this linear time series model is not reliable as we try to predict further in the future

-We can conclude that our method can be a useful alternative to existing methods.
-At least for the examples discussed in the paper, our method performs at least as well as the DCC-GARCH method, while it outperforms the VAR model.
+For this, and for the VAR(3) model, the same rolling window procedure as for MVAR is performed.
+For each forecast of each model, we calculate CRPS, LogS and DSS, and take the average score for comparison.
+Results can be seen in Tables \ref{tab:comp1} and \ref{tab:comp2}: